Meet YOLO26: next-gen vision AI.

 FAISS (Facebook AI Similarity Search) is a toolkit that helps you search through high-dimensional vectors very efficiently.
 Once CLIP turns your images into embeddings, FAISS makes it fast and easy to find the closest matches to a text query, perfect for real-time image retrieval.

-While CLIP and FAISS are developed by OpenAI and Meta respectively, the Ultralytics Python package simplifies their integration into a complete semantic image search pipeline in a 2-lines workflow that just works:
+While CLIP and FAISS are developed by OpenAI and Meta respectively, the Ultralytics Python package wraps both into a complete semantic image search pipeline behind a few lines of code that just work:

 from ultralytics import solutions